The 7 best garden rakes to buy in 2026, as tested in real-world conditions by our experts

 - Heavier weight

 This rake features a classic design and is well made with a quality finish.
-It has a stainless-steel head and a weatherproofed ash handle and feels well balanced during use, although it is a little heavy.
+It has a stainless-steel head and a weatherproofed ash handle and feels well balanced during use, though it is a little heavy.
 It performs well with no clogging and has a 10-year warranty.

 Wolf Garten multi-change soil and close-toothed rake